The Old Man of the Sea

 I pick my way through the unkempt garden.
 Everything’s been let go.
 Bushes stray over the path and the grass either side is as tall as me.
-Stinging nettles, brambles and thistle lurk in the lawn, the earth is churned and uneven, as if someone’s dug it up a year or more ago.
+Stinging nettles, brambles and thistles lurk in the lawn.
+The earth is churned and uneven, as if someone’s dug it up a year or more ago.

 I’m on the porch and facing the door.
 The long brass key is in my hand.
 It looks far too big for the lock, but it slides in and clicks as I turn it.

 The door opens and the first impression I get is a musty smell, like old damp, mould and neglect.
 The walls are moist under the plain painted wallpaper.
 I can taste the air and gag at first, but quickly get a hold of myself.
 I could be in worse places.

 I walk into the front room and draw back the curtains.
 I open every window I can find, reaching up on my toes to the small ones.
 Some of the catches have been painted over, but they’ll not defeat me.
 Eventually, the outdoor breeze invades to battle the stale air.

 As I explore, I discover more shells.
 They are everywhere, on every sideboard, shelf, dresser and table, covered in dust.
 No two are alike and none are the same as those from my box.
 I clean and examine them with my fingers, quickly making my hands filthy.
 A few are damaged and I find thin glue lines where someone’s repaired them.
 Grandfather must have spent ages collecting these.
 Not for the first time, I wonder why.

 Grandfather has a dining table in the middle of the back room.
 One of the chairs is half turned, as if someone sat on it and left recently.
 On the table is a battered book, open and filled with scrawled handwriting.
 Next to it, I find a chewed pencil, clearly sharpened with a knife.